dougbtv/s2i-openair-cn/README.md

                     pusher-token-zn8mf
 ```

-Describe the token, the resulting token will be our password when we login.
+Describe the token, the resulting `token:` property will be our password when we login.

 ```
 [root@openshift-master centos]# oc describe secret pusher-token-40qhx